wp-plugins/jomres/readme.txt

 = Jomres 8.1.9 07/08/2014

-<span class="label label-success">Feature</span> Added Japanese language file.
+Added Japanese language file.
 Many thanks Jeff.

 Improved icons in the BS3 media centre templates.
 Updated a version number in an xml file.